mobxjs/mobx-state-tree/README.md

 ---

 Another way to look at mobx-state-tree is to consider it, as argued by Daniel Earwicker, to be ["React, but for data"](http://danielearwicker.github.io/json_mobx_Like_React_but_for_Data_Part_2_.html).
-Like React, MST consists of composable components, called *models*, which capture a small piece of state.
+Like React, MST consists of composable components, called *models*, which captures a small piece of state.
 They are instantiated from props (snapshots) and after that manage and protect their own internal state (using actions).
 Moreover, when applying snapshots, tree nodes are reconciled as much as possible.
 There is even a context-like mechanism, called environments, to pass information to deep descendants.

 An introduction to the philosophy can be watched [here](https://youtu.be/ta8QKmNRXZM?t=21m52s).
 [Slides](https://immer-mutable-state.surge.sh/).
 Or, as [markdown](https://github.com/mweststrate/reactive2016-slides/blob/master/slides.md) to read it quickly.